 Female Urinary Incontinence Treatment in Columbia, SC

 Urinary incontinence is a condition where there is loss of control in managing the flow of urine from your body.
-Dr. Albert Odom is a highly trained gynecologist with extensive experinece diagnosing and treating women throughout Columbia, SC for urinary incontinence.
-Call (803) 907-7300 to request an appointment.
+Dr. Albert Odom is a highly trained gynecologist with extensive experience diagnosing and treating women throughout Columbia, SC for urinary incontinence.
+Call (803) 907-7300 to request an appointment at our women’s health clinic in Columbia today.

 Approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Symptoms vary from: